header-logo header-logo

 Criminal lawyers have defended the sentencing decisions of judges in firearms cases after it was alleged that the judiciary was guilty of soft sentencing.
 Bernard Hogan-Howe, chief constable of Merseyside Police, suggested last week that judges are imposing overly lenient sentences for firearm possession, an offence that carries a minimum of five years’ imprisonment.
 Hogan-Howe said that in order to provide a consistent and palpable deterrent, judges need impose lengthy prison terms, potentially above and beyond the minimum.
 Sally O’Neill QC, chairman of the Criminal Bar Association, says that fears over the availability and use of firearms are justified, but should not be used to ratchet-up Draconian sentencing levels for those who come before the courts.
 “It is not possible to anticipate any exceptional circumstances which may apply in any case which is why the provision is framed as it is.
 It gives the sentencing judge, the person best placed to make the decision, discretion to decide whether such circumstances apply in that particular case.
 It is wrong to criticise sentencing judges for applying the law without a knowledge of the basis for imposing less than the minimum sentence in any one case”, she says.

 O‘Neill says the police should beware of corrupting the sentencing exercise through a desire to see provisions applied rigorously as the sentences handed down are severe and may not, in any case, provide the desired deterrent effect.
-Tan Ikram, president of the London Criminal Courts Solicitors’ Association, suggests that and could learn from the experience of rigid mandatory sentences which has faced considerable criticism.
-He says the imposition of such sentences in the has had little deterrent effect and has resulted in inequitable and irrational sentences.
+Tan Ikram, president of the London Criminal Courts Solicitors’ Association, suggests that England and Wales could learn from the US experience of rigid mandatory sentences which has faced considerable criticism.
+He says the imposition of such sentences in the US has had little deterrent effect and has resulted in inequitable and irrational sentences.

 Ikram also warns that any attempt to interfere with judicial discretion could result in unfair sentencing.